MDAnalysis/UserGuide/doc/source/formats/psf.rst

 .. important:: **Atom ids**

-    Although PSF files index atoms from 1 in the file, the MDAnalysis PSFParser subtracts 1 to create atom `ids`.
+    Although PSF files index atoms from 1 in the file, the MDAnalysis PSFParser subtracts 1 to create atom :code:`ids`.
 This means that if your atom is numbered 3 in your PSF file, it will have an :code:`Atom.id` of 2 in MDAnalysis.

     Atom :code:`indices` are MDAnalysis derived and always index from 0, no matter the file type.